c-f-h/ilupp/README.md

 ----------------------------------------------------------------------------------

+## Original ILU++ documentation

-Below there is a reproduction of the most relevant parts of the original homepage.
+The following is a reproduction of the most relevant parts of the original ILU++ homepage by Jan Mayer.

-## Choosing the Right Combination of Preprocessing and Preconditioner
+### Choosing the Right Combination of Preprocessing and Preconditioner

 The standard multilevel preconditioner of ILU++ depends on a larger number of parameters and it can be combined with many different preprocessing techniques.